 Millennials, the generation who reached young adulthood in the early 21st century.
 Having grown up with the internet, they are the epitome of a digital and mobile-first world.
 As such, they are on the radar of companies looking to forge meaningful relationships with mobile users.

-Millennials are comfortable and familiar with technology, and more willing to share their data than older generations as a result.
+Millennials are comfortable and familiar with technology, and more willing to share their personal data than older generations as a result.

-.
-They are more laid back about giving their consent to share data, but equally know how best to benefit from the exchange, simply because they use data for everything.
+They are more laid back about giving their consent to share personal data, but equally know how best to benefit from the exchange, simply because they use data for everything.
 They use it to inform their purchasing decisions, they understand its value, and by extension the value of their own data.

 When it comes to digital marketing, Millennials are more willing to trade personal information in exchange for exclusive incentives or benefits, and expect to receive tailored brand recommendations as a result.